shrikantchine/dsa_vault/DSA/Notes/Searching.md

 - Binary search is a method of searching an element where after constant amount of comparison, the search space is reduced to half.
 - Binary Search is not only applicable for sorted data but for any data where the property 1 holds.
+- *Searching in linear data-structure can only be done linearly or using binary search.*

 > [!NOTE] Does binary search only apply to sorted data ?
 > No. Check the question (Find unique element below)